radiantlogic-v8/documentation-new/documentation/aci-migration-guide/overview.md

 Additionally, this document also covers guidance on how to migrate ACIs from one RadiantOne v7.4 environment to another RadiantOne v7.4 environment.

-## How This Manual Is Organized
+## Navigation Overview

+The contents of this guide are organized into the following sections:

 - [Overview](01-overview.md)
-  Provides a general summary of the ACI migration process and the required credentials.
+  The current page provides a general summary of the ACI migration process and the required credentials.

 - [OpenDJ, SunOne/Oracle ODSEE, and RadiantOne v6 ACI Migration](opendj-sunone-migration.md)
-  Explains how to use `aciUtils.bat` (`.sh` on Unix) to migrate ACIs from OpenDJ, SunOne/ODSEE, and RadiantOne v6 to RadiantOne v7.
+  This page explains how to use `aciUtils.bat` (`.sh` on Unix) to migrate ACIs from OpenDJ, SunOne/ODSEE, and RadiantOne v6 to RadiantOne v7.

 - [IBM Tivoli Directory ACI Migration](ibm-tivoli-directory-aci-migration.md)
-  Describes how to use `ibmAciMigration.bat` (`.sh` on Unix) to migrate ACIs from IBM Tivoli Directory.
+  This page explains how to use `ibmAciMigration.bat` (`.sh` on Unix) to migrate ACIs from IBM Tivoli Directory.

 - [Migrating ACIs Between Two RadiantOne v7.4 Environments](migrating-acis.md)
-  Provides steps for migrating ACIs between RadiantOne v7.4 environments using the Control Panel.
+  This page provides steps for migrating ACIs between RadiantOne v7.4 environments using the Control Panel.

 ### Require a User ID and Password to Execute Commands